How to Stop Hair Breakage: Why It's Happening & How To Fix It!

 “Give your hair a break and stop the madness,” says Gibson.
 “Do not over process — [which includes processing and coloring] — and do not excess heat style.
 Also, stop putting it in really tight ponytails or putting it in a ponytail when its wet and make sure you’re using the right products to strengthen it.”

-He says to seek out a conditioning product that specifically strengthens and hydrates hair, such as R+Co’s Palm Springs Treatment Mask, $32, which contains a hyper-nourishing blend of butters and oils and is basically like a tall glass of water for your locks.
-Another good one is Neutrogena Triple Moisture Deep Recovery Hair Mask, $13, which is specifically formulated for over-processed hair.
+He says to seek out a conditioning product that specifically strengthens and hydrates hair, such as R+Co’s Palm Springs Treatment Mask, $22, which contains a hyper-nourishing blend of butters and oils and is basically like a tall glass of water for your locks.

 You can also find loads of shampoos, conditioners, and leave-in conditioners that are made to rebolster sad hair and help prevent further hair breakage.
 Anything with the words “recovery,” “repair,” and “mending” are a great place to start.